 The mentor teacher guides the student teacher in every way.
-Once the student teacher has begun classroom teaching, the host teacher should approve lesson and unit plans and observe frequently.
+Once the student teacher has begun classroom teaching, the site-based mentor teacher should approve lesson and unit plans and observe frequently.
 The mentor teacher should give constructive feedback and participate in the written assessment process.
 The mentor teacher may also provide a final written assessment based on the teacher standards.

 ED593 - 3 credit course for student teacher supervision.
 The requirements of the course are included in the guidance below.
 The course fee is \$15.
-Host teachers are welcome to participate in the student teaching online seminars.
-Host teachers are also eligible for a \$100 honorarium.
+Mentor teachers are welcome to participate in the student teaching online seminars.
+Mentor teachers are also eligible for a \$100 honorarium.
 They should register for ED 593 for the appropriate semester.
 Delores Graver, Administrative Assistant, will assist in the registration process.
 Her telephone number is 1-866-465-6424.

-Responsibilities of the Host Teacher include:
+Responsibilities of the Mentor Teacher include:

 - 1. Becomes familiar with the background of the student teacher and uses this information to help the student teacher grow as a professional. - 2.
 Prepares the students in the class for the student teacher's participation. - 3.
 Introduces the student teacher to faculty, staff, parents and community. - 4.
 Creates an atmosphere in which the student teacher has a feeling of belonging and authority. - 5.
 Provides a desk and/or workspace for the student teacher. - 6.
-Reviews the program expectations with the student teacher and University supervisor. - 7.
+Reviews your school district's expectations with the student teacher and University supervisor. - 7.
 Acquaints the student teacher with the needs of the students, the curriculum, the standards, and the plans for instruction that semester. - 8.
 Requests the student teacher's assistance in setting up the room prior to the beginning of the school year (fall semester). - 9.
-Acquaints the student teacher with all the assessment and record keeping responsibilities that the host teacher maintains and with online student database access. - 10.
+Acquaints the student teacher with all the assessment and record keeping responsibilities that the site-based mentor teacher maintains and with online student database access. - 10.
 Assists the student teacher in locating books, materials, and teacher resources. - 11.
 Communicates with the student teacher and university supervisor if there are any questions or concerns (No surprises!) - 12.
-Provides a seating chart or other materials so the student teacher can learn names. - 13.
-Acquaints the student teacher with appropriate school policies, personnel, materials, resources and programs. - 14.
-Demonstrates and models a variety of effective teaching techniques and strategies. - 15.
+Acquaints the student teacher with appropriate school policies, personnel, materials, resources and programs. - 13.
+Demonstrates and models a variety of effective teaching techniques and strategies. - 14.
 Develops a schedule with the student teacher for the semester that includes taking over subjects and time periods, solo teaching and shifting back to full-time teaching responsibilities and defines the extent of the student teacher's responsibilities.
-(See a Recommended Schedule for Student Teaching below.) - 16.
-Requires and previews lesson plans of teaching lessons and units. - 17.
-Observes the student teacher and provides specific constructive feedback and encourages student teacher reflection while debriefing the lessons and classroom management. - 18.
-Provides ongoing feedback, encouragement and recognition of success. - 19.
-Registers and uses the online assessment system, LiveText, to complete observation evaluations, assessments, and to confirm student teaching hours. - 20.
-Provides formal evaluations for lessons taught by the student teacher. - 21.
-Allows the student teacher to "solo" for 6 weeks (30 consecutive days) conferring complete responsibility for teaching and classroom management and organization.
-The gradual release responsibility is important for the student teacher to develop confidence and authority in their practice. - 22.
+(See a Recommended Schedule for Student Teaching below.) - 15.
+Requires and previews lesson plans of teaching lessons, the TWS assessment project, and the UbD integrated unit. - 16.
+Observes the student teacher and provides specific constructive feedback and encourages student teacher reflection while debriefing the lessons and classroom management. - 17.
+Registers and uses the online assessment system, LiveText, to complete observation evaluations, assessments, and to confirm student teaching hours. - 18.
+Allows the student teacher to "solo" for 6 weeks (30 total full days) conferring complete responsibility for teaching and classroom management and organization.
+The gradual release responsibility is important for the student teacher to develop confidence and authority in their practice. - 19.
 Provides an opportunity for the student teacher to participate in quarterly report card/parent conference assessments.
-Student teachers are expected to grade all student work produced during their instruction. - 23.
-Discusses the formative Evaluation of Classroom Practice (ECPC) and PCA (Professional Characteristics Assessment) with the student teacher at mid-term (formative) and at the end of the semester (summative) with goal setting and
+Student teachers are expected to grade all student work produced from via their instruction. - 20.
+Discusses the formative Evaluation of Classroom Practice (ECPC) and PCA (Professional Characteristics Assessment) with the student teacher at mid-term (formative) and at the end of the semester (summative) with goal setting and self-evaluation completed on LiveText.
+Participates in conferences to discuss the evaluations and helps the student teacher make goals for improvement.